-Your baby should sleep in the same room as you, in a bed of her own, for the first six months of her life.
-She can go straight into a cot or bedside crib but, if you haven’t got space in your bedroom, a cosy Moses basket makes a fab first bed.
+Your baby should ideally sleep in the same room as you, in a bed of her own, for the first six months of her life.
+She can go straight into a cot or bedside crib but, if you haven’t got space in your bedroom, a cosy Moses basket makes a great first bed.

 They’re designed for use from birth until around six months, after which, your baby can move into a cot in a room of her own.